Toronto Blue Jays Broadcasters

 Jerry Howarth

 Jerry Howarth joined Tom Cheek in the radio booth in 1981, taking over from Cheek’s previous partner, Early Wynn and continues as the play-by-play man to this day.
-He’s just a solid broadcaster who doesn’t really have “catch phrases” per se, but does in fact have some trademark lines.
-Some of those include: “Swiiing and a miss, he struck him out!” (when a Blue Jays pitcher strikes out a hitter swinging) “(Blue Jay player) scoooooores / (Blue Jay player) around third, he scoooooores!”
+Some of Jerry’s trademark phrases include: “Swiiing and a miss, he struck him out!” (when a Blue Jays pitcher strikes out a hitter swinging) “(Blue Jay player) scoooooores / (Blue Jay player) around third, he scoooooores!”
 “Call it two, a double play” “Lined/ground ball to the left side/up the middle/to the right side … throoouuugh for a base hit!”
+Jerry would always begin his broadcasts with the familiar “hello friends, this is Jerry Howarth.”
+The first syllable of Jerry’s dulcet tones would flood my memory of lazy summer days listening to the ballgame on the radio.

 Dan Shulman